Poetry Books and Sample Poems; Works of Fiction; Screenplays

 I KIDNAP MY MOTHER -- Finishing Line Press, 2005

-The three and a half years I've so far spent as care-giver to my mother, an Alzheimer patient, have fueled poems both about the ramifications of illness, and the use of time together as an opportunity for reconciliation, healing, closeness.
+The four-years spent as care-giver to my mother, an Alzheimer patient, fueled poems both about the ramifications of illness, and the use of time together as an opportunity for reconciliation, healing, closeness.
 Twenty-six of these poems have been collected and publised in the chapbook I Kidnap My Mother, Finishing Line Press, 2005 ($12).

 Acclaim for I Kidnap My Mother:

 ---"Each page is a small, lush painting, as if the poet circled her mother, illuminating both declime, and triumphs within that decline, with precisions and acceptance.
-Cortney Davis, Author, Leopold's Maneuvers.
+Cortney Davis, Authr, Leopold's Maneuvers.

 ---"With unflinching observation, slatkin allows herself honesty mixed with tenderness, a triumph over pathos."
 Claire Nicolas White, Author: Death of the Orange Trees.